fitexmage/ShadowVillageCore/README.md

 ### Shadow Man and Shadow Spirit

-At a specific minute in every hour, shadow man or shadow spirit will appear and teleport random times.
+At a specific minute every hour, shadow man or shadow spirit will appear and teleport random times.

 * Shadow Man
 Shadow man will teleport to the back of a random player.
 It never move or attack, and just gaze at target player.